No studio? No problem! Start with these photoshoot ideas at home to grow your skills and business!

 Most food photography is still life photography but not all still life photography is food photography.
 Why wasn’t there a question like that on my high school SAT test?

 Still life photography is used to describe taking photos of inanimate objects.
 Fruit is probably the most common example, but still life can also include any kind of food, flowers, toys, clothes, tools, crayons, books, home decor or even money.

 Still life photography is small enough to be accomplished in a home studio and is a great way to master composition and light.
 You are in control of every single aspect of the photo, from the choice of objects to their placement and how you light them.
 Because there is no client in the photo, you can take your time and experiment to get exactly the look you want.

 Still life photography can be used to master flash concepts.
 Those same images can also make a great accompaniment to blog posts, social media feeds or as contributions to stock photography sites.

-Whether you have an official in-home studio or just a table in a corner, there are endless options for photshoot ideas at home.
+Whether you have an official in-home studio or just a table in a corner with natural light, there are endless options for photshoot ideas at home.
 You can use any of these ideas to grow your photography skills, build your portfolio or add an additional income stream to your business.
 The best part about it is there’s no rent to pay and many of the subjects work for free!